deeplook/obsidian-asciinema-player/README.md

 ### From Obsidian community plugins list

-**N.B.: Registration is pending...** Once accepted by Obsidian as a community plugin you can install it as follows: open Obsidian settings, turn on community plugins if not done yet, browse community plugins, search "Asciinema Player", install and enable it.
+**N.B.: Registration as a community plugin is [pending](https://github.com/obsidianmd/obsidian-releases/pull/8175)...** Once accepted by Obsidian you can install it as follows: open Obsidian settings, turn on community plugins if not done yet, browse community plugins, search "Asciinema Player", install and enable it.

 ### Manually